Pau Hunt

-The Pau Hunt was established in 1842 by the Société d’Encouragement as a spectacle authorized by the government of Louis Philippe to hunt predatory animals such as wolves and foxes.
-(Note: The legend of the Duke of Wellington at Pau obscures the true history of the Pau Hunt.)
-Internationally, the Pau Hunt, dominated by American and British Masters, was one of the most renown hunts until the breakout of World War II.
-Its country, between Gardères and the hills surrounding Pau was nicknamed “Leicestershire in France”.
+The Pau Hunt was established in 1842 by the Société d’Encouragement as a spectacle for tourists authorized by the government of Louis Philippe to hunt predatory animals such as wolves and foxes.
+Dominated by American and British Masters, it was one of the most renowned and glamorous hunts until the breakout of World War II.
+Its field, between Gardères and the hills surrounding Pau was nicknamed “Leicestershire in France”.

-Innovative hunt masters and committee members organized their first recorded drag hunt in 1847.
-They organized the capture of game and its later release at meets as early as the 1850s, cross country matches and point-to-point races in the 1890s.
+Innovative hunt masters and committee members organized the capture of game and its later release (bagmen), (Note: A bagged fox or bagman refers to a captured fox to be released for a meet) Their first recorded drag hunt was in 1847.
+Cross country and point-to-point events later called The Hunter’s Stakes and finally Pau Hunt Races were first held in the mid-1840s, closing the season for over 90 years.

-In 1947 the association reorganized as the "Pau Hunt Drags".
-(Note: Registered as the Société d'Encouragement Pau Hunt Drags, located at the Berlanne Kennels, Siren 78232147500017, Siret 782321475) Continuing its tradition of drag hunting, meets are held in unplanted fields with the expressed permission of amiable property owners.

 A plethora of private photos, articles, publications, photos and works of art during its heyday are housed in private collections, including the collection of the English Club of Pau.
+(Note: An article published in The Field in 2015 erroneously imples the English Club was founded by members of the Pau Hunt, including Sir Henry Chudleigh Oxenden, who lived at Tarbes between 1837 and 1842.
+The English Club was initially founded in 1828 and later again founded in 1856 as an English language reading room and library - with just two of twenty-four founders confirmed as subscribers to the Pau Hunt.
+Oxenden who lived a days' ride from Pau never appears to have had any lien with the English Club.)

+In 1947 the association reorganized as the "Pau Hunt Drags", (Note: Registered as the Société d'Encouragement Pau Hunt Drags, located at the Berlanne Kennels, Siren 78232147500017, Siret 782321475) and continues its tradition of drag hunting.